-Now you can make sure that your live broadcasts are as accessible as possible to all your viewers by adding captions to your live videos.
-Displaying subtitles and text tracks on your live video lets you control the accuracy of your messaging, and allows you to reach a wider audience, including those who rely on text to watch videos.
+You can make sure that your live broadcasts are as accessible as possible to all your viewers by adding captions to your live videos.
+Displaying subtitles and text tracks on your live video lets you control the accuracy of your messaging and allows you to reach a wider audience, including those who rely on text to watch videos.
 This improves accessibility and comprehension for the entirety of your audience.
 In addition, subtitles empower your viewers to digest the message in whichever way is best for them, be it audio, text, or a combination.

 Captions in the live video will be saved in the archived version of the video so that your viewers can return and watch key moments with captioning.

 To allow us to display captions on your live video, you need to provide us with an RTMP video source that contains captions.
 This can be done through a number of ways:

 - Use our Livestream Studio software with an SDI input that contains captions.